forrestjgq/lsp/thread/pwpt/pthread7.md

 Part 2 shows the rest of the definitions and the function prototypes.

-The rwlock\_initializer macro allows you to statically initialize a read/write lock.
+The **RWLOCK\_INITIALIZER** macro allows you to statically initialize a read/write lock.

-Of course, you must also be able to initialize a read/write lock that you cannot allocate statically, so we provide rwl\_init to initialize dynamically, and rwl\_ destroy to destroy a read/write lock once you're done with it.
+Of course, you must also be able to initialize a read/write lock that you cannot allocate statically, so we provide **rwl\_init** to initialize dynamically, and **rwl\_destroy** to destroy a read/write lock once you're done with it.
 In addition, there are functions to lock and unlock the read/write lock for either read or write access.
-You can "try to lock" a read/write lock, either for read or write access, by calling rwl\_readtrylock or rwl\_writetrylock., just as you can try to lock a mutex by calling pthread\_mutex\_trylock.
+You can "try to lock" a read/write lock, either for read or write access, by calling **rwl\_readtrylock** or **rwl\_writetrylock**., just as you can try to lock a mutex by calling **pthread\_mutex\_trylock**.

 ```c
 /*  rwlock.h part 2 interfaces  */